ChainSafe/game-docs-v2/docs/v2/10_webgl-browser.md

 ### Gas Price {#gas-price}

-Get the current gas price for a transaction based on chain / network and RPC.
+Get the **current gas price** for a transaction based on chain / network and RPC.
+Used to estimate the transaction fees required to execute certain actions on the Ethereum blockchain within the game, such as transfering assets between players or minting new in-game NFTs.
+For more on gas prices, see [What is gas?](https://ethereum.org/en/developers/docs/gas/#what-is-gas)

 ```csharp
 using Web3Unity.Scripts.Library.Ethers.Providers;